SAN JUAN, Honduras –

-Members from Joint Task Force-Bravo, Soto Cano Air Base, Honduras, saw more than 1,000 villagers during the four-day medical readiness and training exercise in the Montana de la Flor region March 7-10.
+The team from Joint Task Force-Bravo, Soto Cano Air Base, Honduras, saw more than 370 people on their first day here during the medical readiness and training exercise March 9.

-Over the past four days, medical professionals treated illnesses including respiratory infections, skin infections, women's health check-ups, HIV testing, diabetes and high blood pressure.
+This brings the total to more than 950 patients seen by the MEDRETE team over the past three days.
+The medical professionals treated illnesses including respiratory infections, skin infections, pneumonia, tuberculosis, diabetes and high blood pressure.

 "I saw a lot of rashes and skin infections today," said Air Force Capt.
 Eric Baroni, a Medical Element physician assistant.
 "It's about educating people to wash their hands which could break the cycle of the skin infections they have."

 There was one particular patient that stood out to the physician assistant.